trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 allocated in arenas as a linked list of ever increasing size.

-A term allocated on the heap must be fully contained within one arena, to this end such terms are first allocated in a temporary space and copied into a suitablly size arena.
-A term (eg. a list) can be grown incrementally first on the temporary space.
+A term allocated on the heap must be fully contained within one arena, to this end terms are first allocated in a temporary space and copied into a suitably sized arena.